 A remortgage is when you change from your existing lender to a new lender whereas a product transfer is when you change to a new product with an existing lender.
 Manchester Mortgages are specialists in the provision of remortgage products.

-With a remortgage the new lender usually offers a free standard valuation of your property and will nominate a solicitor to deal with the legal formalities at no cost to you (unless the names on the mortgage have to be amended).
+With a remortgage the new lender usually offers a free standard valuation of your house / property and will nominate a solicitor to deal with the legal formalities at no cost to you (unless the names on the mortgage have to be amended).

 So should you go for a Product Transfer or a Remortgage ?